Fringe Benefit Rates

 Since the University uses fringe benefit rates for purposes of charging benefits to sponsored projects, it is required by the Department of Health and Human Services (DHHS) to submit and negotiate an annual fringe benefit proposal.
 This process is carried out by the University’s Budget Office and, when finalized, the rates are appended to the University’s F&A Rate Agreement.

-The University of Minnesota Office of Budget and Finance has reached an agreement with the Department of Health and Human Services (DHHS) on the FY19 fringe benefit rates as follows:
+The University of Minnesota Office of Budget and Finance has reached an agreement with the Department of Health and Human Services (DHHS) on the FY20 fringe benefit rates.

-The new fringe benefit rates should be used in sponsored proposal budgets for all work that will be conducted on or after July 1, 2018.
-PI’s and their staff are encouraged to use the new rates in their proposals immediately if the project will be conducted in the next fiscal year.
+The new fringe benefit rates should be used in sponsored proposal budgets for all work that will be conducted on or after July 1, 2019.
+Since most of the rates have increased, PI’s and their staff are encouraged to use the new rates in their proposals immediately if the project will be conducted in the next fiscal year.

 To accommodate proposals that have already been submitted to SPA, or are in progress in the academic departments, SPA will allow the old rates to be used during a brief period of transition.
-However, all proposals submitted to SPA after the close of business on Friday, May 25th will be expected to incorporate the new rates.
+However, all proposals submitted to SPA after the close of business on Friday, April 12th will be expected to use the new rates.

-The EGMS support team is working updating EGMS to reflect these new rates.
-The Budget Office will soon be posting the fringe rate matrix and graduate tuition remission table on their home page.
-After the Board of Regents approves the FY19 budget, those documents will also appear in the appendices section of the budget policy found at http://policy.umn.edu/finance/budget.
+The EGMS support team will be updating EGMS to reflect these new rates as soon as possible.
+The Budget Office will post the fringe rate matrix and graduate tuition remission table on their website.
+After the Board of Regents approves the FY20 budget, those documents will also appear in the appendices section of the budget policy.